-One of the most important things you’ll learn as a student is how to manage your money.
-Knowing that your finances are under control means you can relax, concentrate on your studies and fully enjoy your time here at Birmingham.
+One of the most important things that you’ll learn as a student is how to manage your money.
+Knowing that your finances are under control means that you can relax, concentrate on your studies and fully enjoy your time here at Birmingham.

 - mint - a comprehensive budget that categorises your spending showing where cutting back might be possible

 - ontrees - recommended by 90% of students in a trial for NUS.
 It even shows you where you are overspending

 - goodbudget - includes a 'share budgets' feature - very good if you're in a house share

 - toshl - little monster characters put the fun into budgeting - also includes a currency conversion feature

 - Money Lover - brilliant for those who like charts, statistics and graphs